 If you notice any of these signs then please contact Central Equine Vets on: 0131 664 5606 to arrange for a dental examination.

-The vets at Central Equine Vets are all very experienced in equine dentistry.
-We have hand rasps (including specialist small rasps for small ponies), power floats (motorized rasps) as well as an X-ray machine for performing dental radiographs.
+Included in our equine dentistry kit are hand rasps (including specialist small rasps for small ponies e.g. shetlands and miniature shetland ponies), power floats (motorised rasps), oroscope as well as an X-ray machine for performing dental radiographs.

 Before and after dental pictures – note sharp enamel points on the left photo with associated buccal (cheek ulceration).
 The right photo shows properly floated (rasped) teeth.
 Now that there are no more sharp enamel points the ulcers will heal.